mvdh7/PyCO2SYS/docs/index.md

 ### History

 The original CO2SYS program for DOS was created by Ernie Lewis and Doug Wallace ([LW98](refs/#l)).
 This was translated into MATLAB by Denis Pierrot and subsequently optimised by Steven van Heuven ([HPR11](refs/#h)).
 Jim Orr and co-authors added further sets of equilibrium constants and implemented error propagation in a separate program ([OEDG18](refs/#o)).
 The latest MATLAB version was translated into Python as PyCO2SYS by Matthew Humphreys, benefitting enormously from all this previous work.
-Further (ongoing) modifications and additions to PyCO2SYS have been made by Matthew Humphreys and Luke Gregor ([HGP20](refs/#h)).
+Further (ongoing) modifications and additions to PyCO2SYS have been made by Matthew Humphreys, Luke Gregor and Daniel Sandborn ([HSG20](refs/#h)).

 ### License